Hebridean Celtic Festival: History

-The event was first held in 1996 and attracted a crowd of around 1,000 people who were mainly drawn from the local area.
-Over and above the music, the Festival also offers workshops, street arts, Gaelic storytelling, language tasters, and opportunities to explore the rich culture and heritage of the Outer Hebrides.
+The event was first held from 18 to 22 June 1996 and attracted a crowd of around 1,000 people who were mainly drawn from the local area.
+Acts at the inaugural festival included Dougie MacLean, Wolfstone and Natalie MacMaster, and it additionally consisted of lessons in playing the Celtic harp and singing in Gaelic along with performances of poetry.

-Now firmly established as one of Scotland's great summer music festivals and the area's flagship event, the population of Stornoway swells by half during July to accommodate the annual pilgrimage of festivalgoers.
+The second event was held from 16 to 19 July 1997 and additionally featured La Bottine Souriante, Alasdair Fraser and Kate and Anna McGarrigle.

+The Festival also offers workshops, street arts, Gaelic storytelling, language tasters, and opportunities to explore the rich culture and heritage of the Outer Hebrides.

+In 2002, the Hothouse Flowers, who were headlining at that year's festival, had to be chartered to Stornoway Airport from Glasgow following issues with delayed transport and lost luggage, including instruments, which resulted in them arriving late for the departure for Stornoway.
+The operation required the airport to stay open past regular business hours.

-In 2007 an inter-island shinty match was added to the programme, with Lewis Camanachd and Uist Camanachd competing for the Hebcelt Trophy.
+In 2007 an inter-island shinty match was added to the programme, with Lewis Camanachd and Uist Camanachd competing for the HebCelt Trophy.

-One of the most enduring outdoor Scottish festivals, in 2009 the event was voted 'Event of the Year' at the Scot Trad Music Awards, the annual awards ceremony organised by Hands up for Trad, celebrating Scottish traditional music.
+In 2009 the event was voted 'Event of the Year' at the Scot Trad Music Awards, the annual awards ceremony organised by Hands up for Trad, celebrating Scottish traditional music.
 The festival scooped the 'Best Large Event' at the Scottish Event Awards in October 2011 and was voted one of the top 10 music global festival by Songlines in both 2011 and 2012.

+The 2020 event was cancelled due to the COVID-19 pandemic with all tickets ultimately refunded after the 2021 event was also unable to proceed.
+In lieu of that year's festival, HebCelt commissioned local performers to be part of Seisean HebCelt, a collection of performances uploaded to the Internet and a fundraiser for the Stornoway-based Bethesda Hospice.

 The Hebridean Celtic Festival, now in its 25th year, continues to attract a range of visitors.
-Over the years around ten percent of the visitors have come from around the world, around forty percent from other parts of the UK.
-Visitors have come from as far away as North America, Australia and New Zealand.
-The festival continues to overcome a variety of challenges thrown up by its distance from key markets and the changed economic climate.
+Over the years around ten per cent of the visitors have come from around the world, around forty per cent from other parts of the UK.

-The event is managed and almost wholly hosted by a loyal dedicated volunteer force.